 #PRIZENOPRIZE 2017 | 3-16 DECEMBER 2017

+Riding along the undercurrents of Turner Prizes and Archibalds, #PRIZENOPRIZE is an exhibition that champions and democratises art across all media and levels.
+Think of it as a soft power alternative to the head-churning, nail-biting process that comes with applying for art awards – or being shortlisted for the coveted Bachelor rose of the artworld.
 There is no prize money, entry fee or commission on sales; instead this is an open platform for contemporary and experimental artists (especially emerging artists) across Australia to exhibit and perform at THE WALLS this December — which we think is a prize in itself. #PRIZENOPRIZE is an annual open-call exhibition series that began in 2016, and is curated by Mariam Arcilla for THE WALLS.

 As the curator for the #PRIZENOPRIZE series, I worked closely with THE WALLS Director Rebecca Ross on the shortlisting process.
 Seven artists were selected from a pool of 76 submitted works by 46 artists across Australia.
 During this time, I became drawn to multidimensional pieces that played with the caprice of visual trickery – either through space, scale, use of materials, or display format.
-And so we flirted with this notion by installing pieces in areas and corners within the gallery space that required circular, side-on, and top-down viewings – and at times, a manipulation of the body.
+So, we flirted with this notion by installing pieces in areas and corners within the gallery space that required circular, side-on, and top-down viewings – and at times, a manipulation of the body.
 In this show, you peer, squat, squint, and climb.

 In Chinese Burn Society, Chase Archer toys with the illusional conventions of painting, screenprinting, and collage with a piece that bumps together iconic contemporary and historic visuals.
-Janis Clarke‘s painting assemblage, Banana, uses accidental forms and colour fade triggers to exude anti-aestheticism and tropicana kitsch.
+Janis Clarke‘s painting assemblage, Bananas, uses accidental forms and colour fade triggers to exude anti-aestheticism and tropicana kitsch.
 For the show’s opening night event, VEOPLE (Jay Jermyn + Julian Currie) serenaded audiences with multimedia visuals and sounds that fuelled nuances of psychedelia and atmospheric nostalgia.

 Exhibited together at #PRIZENOPRIZE, these works provide a harmony of spatial disruption and optical illusion.
 Above all, they serve as a reminder that ‘winning’ isn’t everything.
 It’s the failures, trippings, and happy accidents, that are the real trophies.